NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Milani - Major Curse.md

-**Major Curse:** Small wounds bleed more than seems physically possible.
+Small wounds bleed more than seems physically possible.
 Whenever you take slashing or piercing damage, you also take persistent bleed damage equal to the level of the creature or effect that inflicted the damage.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*